Helping Individuals of All Ages and Backgrounds with Intellectual & Developmental Disabilities Lead Fulfilling Lives

-We serve children and adults with intellectual and developmental disabilities and their families.
-We provide support and continuity as needs change across all stages of a person’s life from infancy, through the school years, the transition from school to adulthood, and into the elder years.
+We serve individuals of all ages, abilities, gender, race, ethnicity, and sexuality with intellectual and developmental disabilities and their families.
+We provide support and continuity as needs change across all stages of a person’s life.

 We look forward to helping you lead a fulfilling life.

 Tyler Nall, Progam Manager